WimJongeneel/ts-interpreter/README.md

 export const run_parser = (tokens: Token[]) => parser<Token, AST>(tokens, config)
 ```
-> most off the tokens and the AST are ommited

 ## Combined the lexer and parser
 Lexing and parsing a string can be done as follows: